aerogear-attic/aerogear-simplepush-server/server/README.md

 This will start the server listening to port 7777 and using transport layer security.
 To toggle these arguments you can specify overrides on the command lind:

-    mvn exec:java -Dexec.args="8888 false 10000"
+    mvn exec:java -Dexec.args="8888 false 10000 60000"

 The first argument is the _port_ to listen to.
 The second argument is whether to use transport layer security or not.
-The last arguement is the how often the UserAgentReaper job will run to clean up inactive user agents.
+The third arguement is the how often the UserAgent reaper job will run to clean up inactive user agents.
+The last arguement is the how often the acknowledge job will run to re-send unacknowledged notifications.

 ### Access the demo html page